 - “Policy for Preservation of Digital Resources”, Columbia University Libraries.

-- “UVic Libraries digital preservation framework”, University of Victoria, March 2017.
+- “UVic Libraries digital preservation framework” (PDF), University of Victoria, April 2024.

 - Morse, Jeremy.
 “Preservation Policies and Why Every Publisher Needs One,” LPF 2018 Preservation Panel, 2018.